apluslms/a-plus/exercises/README.md

 ## Test action types

+Asynchronous exercises accept the submitted files into user/filename[s].
-Asynchronous exercises configure a list of `actions`.
-Actions will run in listed order.
+Once the queued grading commences the configured list of `actions` will run in the listed order.

-* ### Common attributes for each action
+* Common attributes for each action are
 	* `type`: A dotted name for a test action implementation
-	* `points` (optional): Overrides any points reported by the action.
+	* `points` (optional): Overrides points reported by the action.
 		Passed action awards all points.
 Failed action awards zero points.
+		Unless max points is separately set this will also set the max points for the action.
+	* `max_points` (optional): Overrides max points reported by the action.
-	* `title` (optional): grading action title in template
+	* `title` (optional): grading action title for template
-	* `html` (optional): true to pass output as HTML in template Rest of the attributes are action type specific
+	* `html` (optional): true to pass output as HTML in template

+	Rest of the attributes are action type specific.

 ### Action types